 As with transit across the country, TheRide was hard hit by COVID-19.
-Ridership was dramatically impacted and a temporary service plan was put into place focusing on high use corridors and essential destinations.
+Ridership was dramatically impacted, and a temporary service plan was put into place focusing on high use corridors and essential destinations.
 In August 2021, TheRide reintroduced pre-pandemic levels of service, including adjustments to all routes and services.
 Initial data suggests ridership is beginning to return.

-In addition to a strong fixed route bus service, TheRide provides a diverse array of services.
+In addition to a strong fixed-route bus service, TheRide provides a diverse array of services.
 Demand response services are undergoing a period of expansion and change in response to technological advances and changes in planning approaches.
-FlexRide has been used to replace low-demand fixed routes resulting in improved service quality and cost efficiency.
-Steps are also being taken to improve the cost efficiency and service quality for A-Ride, GoldRide Demand Response, and FlexRide - Late Night and Holiday service, which are less cost-efficient compared to fixed route services.
+FlexRide has been used to replace low-demand fixed-routes resulting in improved service quality and cost efficiency.
+Steps are also being taken to improve the cost efficiency and service quality for A-Ride, GoldRide Demand Response, and FlexRide, which are less cost-efficient relative to the paratransit and on-demand service of peers.
+TheRide's fixed-route services by contrast are more cost-efficient relative to the fixed-route services of peer agencies.

 Within the strong overall performance, various opportunities for improvement have been identified.
 These include high demand on certain corridors leading to overcrowding, low schedule reliability, some low productivity routes, and low levels of off-peak service.
-TheRide has been monitoring these issues and adjusting service to address them, and TheRide 2045 presents an opportunity to plan for adjustments to tackle them both in the near and long-term.
+TheRide has been monitoring these issues and adjusting service to address them, and TheRide 2045 presents an opportunity to plan for adjustments to tackle them both in the near- and long-term.

-AAATA 2019 Ridership
+2019 Ridership

 The major source of ridership for TheRide is the University of Michigan Central Campus and downtown Ann Arbor.
-There is a large concentration of boardings at the Blake Transit Center and Ypsilanti Transit Center.
+There is a large concentration of boardings at the Blake Transit Center (BTC) and Ypsilanti Transit Center (YTC).
 Transfers represent a significant portion of these, confirming the important role that these locations play within the current and future network.

-Secondary demand nodes are located at the southern end of Eastern Michigan University, Nixon Rd. and Plymouth Rd., the University of Michigan North Campus, Briarwood Mall, the Meijer on Carpenter Rd. and at Washtenaw Community College.
-Washtenaw Ave. provides the highest and most continuous ridership corridor in the area between two nodes in downtown Ann Arbor and downtown Ypsilanti.
-Other high ridership corridors lie between Plymouth/Nixon and Briarwood Mall and running north along State St. Both corridors also show high levels of ridership relative to service provided.
+Secondary demand nodes are located at the southern end of Eastern Michigan University, Nixon Rd. and Plymouth Rd., the University of Michigan North Campus, Briarwood Mall, the Meijer on Carpenter Rd., and Washtenaw Community College.
+The Washtenaw Ave. corridor Provides the highest and most continuous ridership in the area between two nodes: downtown Ann Arbor and downtown Ypsilanti.
+Other high ridership corridors lie between Plymouth/Nixon and Briarwood Mall, running north along State St. Both corridors also show high levels of ridership relative to service provided.
+The spatial distribution of 2019 ridership is shown in Figure 1.